UN-OCHA/ocha_ai/README.md

 - [ ] Log requests (debug mode --> add setting to plugins).
 - [ ] Log number of pages, passages and estimated count of tokens.

-#### Feedback on answers

-There are two feedback modes that visitors might see:

-- **Default:** is an expandable area presenting a dropdown with values 1-5, plus an open textarea for comments.
-- **Simple mode:** presents a thumbs up/down.
-Set config `ocha_ai_chat.settings.feedback='simple'` to adopt this UI, which uses the same DB schema as the other.
-Thumbs-up is converted to a 4, thumbs-down a 2.
-The comment field will note that the relevant button was clicked.

 ## OCHA AI Tag Module